-- [17] The Complainant filed the complaint on 19 November 2024 and stated that the Respondent had refused to provide his Record of Work despite numerous requests.
-The Complainant provided email correspondence between Aeon Build and the Respondent dated 20 September 2024, where the Respondent agreed to provide his Record of Work "this weekend" but subsequently failed to do so. - [18] The Wellington City Council property file was reviewed as part of the investigation, and as of 26 November 2024, it did not contain a Record of Work from the Respondent. - [19] On 3 December 2024, after the complaint was filed and during the investigation process, the Respondent signed a Record of Work.
-This was submitted to Wellington City Council by the project manager on 5 December 2024.
-However, the Code Compliance Certificate had already been issued on 2 December 2024, before the Record of Work was received.
+- through his lawyer between 2022 and 2024.
+The Complainant provided email correspondence with Auckland Council confirming that they were unable to locate any Record of Work from the Respondent. - [17] The Auckland Council property file was reviewed as part of the investigation, and it did not contain a Record of Work from the Respondent. - [18] On 13 December 2024, after the complaint was filed and during the investigation process, the Respondent provided his Record of Work dated 12 September 2022 to the Investigator.